- General Instructions

 File the 2019 return for calendar year 2019 and fiscal years that begin in 2019 and end in 2020.
 For a fiscal year, fill in the tax year in the space at the top of the form.

 If this is the foreign trust's first return, check the "Initial return" box.

 If the foreign trust ceases to exist, check the "Final return" box.

 If this Form 3520-A is filed to amend a Form 3520-A that you previously filed, check the "Amended return" box.

 Check the box only if a U.S. person treated as the owner of any portion of the trust under the grantor trust rules also files Form 8938, Statement of Specified Foreign Financial Assets, for the tax year and includes this form in the total number of Forms 3520-A reported on line 2 of Part IV, Excepted Specified Foreign Financial Assets, of Form 8938.
-For more information, see the Instructions for Form 8938, generally, and in particular, "Duplicative Reporting" and the specific instructions for Part IV, Excepted Foreign Financial Assets.
+For more information, see the Instructions for Form 8938, generally, and in particular, Duplicate Reporting and the specific instructions for Part IV.

 Use social security numbers or individual taxpayer identification numbers to identify individuals.
 Use employer identification numbers (EINs) to identify estates, trusts, partnerships, and corporations.

 Do not enter a preparer tax identification number (PTIN) in any entry space on Form 3520-A other than the entry space for "PTIN" at the bottom of page 1 of the form.

 Include the room, suite, or other unit number after the street address.
 If the post office does not deliver mail to the street address and the U.S. person has a P.O. box, show the box number instead.